ewelinaszoda/ewelinaszoda/README.md

 ## Projects

-- 🔭 I’m currently working on Surfing App that helps find great spot and chat with others surfers.
+- 🔭 I’m currently working on Surfing App that helps to find a great spot and chat with others surfers.
+Using Google API, React.js, Firebase and Redux.
-- 🌱 I’m currently learning Redux, Firebase
+- 🌱 I’m currently learning Redux, Firebase and more

 ## 📫 How to reach me